Nationals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cody Bellinger and the Chicago Cubs will play Jeimer Candelario and the Washington Nationals on Wednesday at Nationals Park, at 7:05 PM ET.
+The Chicago Cubs and Cody Bellinger head into the final of a four-game series against Luis Garcia and the Washington Nationals on Thursday at Nationals Park.

-The Nationals are listed as +165 moneyline underdogs in this matchup against the Cubs (-200).
-An 8.5-run total has been set for this game.
+Bookmakers list the Cubs as -225 favorites on the moneyline, while giving the underdog Nationals +180 moneyline odds.
+The total for the game has been set at 9 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.